Probabilistic unitary synthesis with optimal accuracy: Introduction

 \subsection{Technical outline}

-Previous studies searched for the mixing probability distribution $\{p(\vec{i})\}_{\vec{i}}$ by using the first-order approximation of unitary operators \cite{H17, C17, KLMPP22} and obtained the upper bound on the worst approximation error $\max_{\Upsilon}\min_{p}\frac{1}{2}\diamondnorm{\Upsilon-\sum_{\vec{i}}p(\vec{i})\Upsilon_{\vec{i}}}$ caused by probabilistic synthesis.
+Previous studies searched for the mixing probability distribution $\{p(\vec{i})\}_{\vec{i}}$ by using the first-order approximation of unitary operators \cite{H17, C17} and obtained the upper bound on the worst approximation error $\max_{\Upsilon}\min_{p}\frac{1}{2}\diamondnorm{\Upsilon-\sum_{\vec{i}}p(\vec{i})\Upsilon_{\vec{i}}}$ caused by probabilistic synthesis.
 In contrast, we use the strong duality of SDP, essentially equivalent to the minimax theorem, to obtain tight bounds Ineq.~\eqref{ineq:worstbound} obtained by the optimal mixing probability distribution.
-A similar technique can be found in the analyses of the optimal convex approximation of quantum states by using a restricted set of states \cite{S17, SGS21} and that of {\it unital} mappings by using unitary transformations \cite{NDQ12}.
+A similar technique can be found in the analyses of the optimal convex approximation of quantum states by using a restricted set of states \cite{S17} and that of {\it unital} mappings by using unitary transformations \cite{NDQ12}.
 While inventing tractable upper bounds on the approximation error of a general unital mapping is an open problem \cite{NDQ12}, we provide an upper bound by exploiting the property of a unitary transformation as a {\it pure} unital mapping.

-To prove that our single-qubit unitary synthesis algorithm satisfies the expected properties, we show the fact that $\Upsilon_{\vec{i}}$ that is far from $\Upsilon$ is not necessary to be sampled to optimally approximate $\Upsilon$ for single-qubit unitaries by exploiting the {\it magic basis} \cite{BDSW96} representation of single-qubit unitaries.
+To prove that our single-qubit unitary synthesis algorithm satisfies the expected properties, we show the fact that $\Upsilon_{\vec{i}}$ that is far from $\Upsilon$ is not necessary to be sampled to optimally approximate $\Upsilon$ for single-qubit unitary transformations by exploiting the {\it magic basis} \cite{BDSW96} representation of single-qubit unitary operators.
 The magic basis representation enables us to embed the metric space of single-qubit unitary transformations induced by the diamond norm into that of $S^3$ with respect to the angle.
-While numerical simulations indicate the same fact holds for qudit unitaries, a rigorous proof is a subject for future work.
+While numerical simulations indicate the same fact holds for qudit unitary transformations, rigorous proof is a subject for future work.